Santa’s Helper (Sexy!) With Boots : 2 / 6

 Jack blushed a bright red.
 “I don’t have a boyfriend.
 And what do you mean after?
 After what?”

 The woman in red stopped, pulled back, and gave Jack a searching look.
 “What do you mean, what do I mean?
 Aren’t you here for the Hot Summer Christmas?
 You’ve got to be kidding me!
-Why else would ANYBODY be standing here, in this parking lot, right now, dressed like this?
+Why else would ANYBODY be standing here, in this parking lot, right now, dressed the way we're dressed?
 And, by the way, if you don’t have a boyfriend, how did you get here?
-I’m guessing you didn’t come by cab.”
+I’m guessing you didn’t come in a cab.”

-“I drove,” Jack said, “I drove here.
+“I drove,” Jack told her.
+“I drove here.
 On the way in, I saw this second-hand shop that’s sort of on the edge of town, and that’s why I wanted the cab--”

 “Why didn’t you just drive there?”